NYCDA-BSSA-SEPTEMBER-2016/class-repository/course-manual-nodejs.md

 > ```
 >
 >
-> // pecify http command with -X
+> // Specify http command with -X
 >
 > ```bash
 > # the following two are the same: